 Currently, I'm serving on the Photography Committee of the Allegany Arts Council in Cumberland, MD, helping to organize the annual Allegany National Photography Competition and Exhibition each April.
 In addition, I curated a companion exhibit of A. Aubrey Bodine’s Western Maryland images.
 The initial opening of the Bodine exhibit was held at the Graphicus Atelier Gallery on Baltimore Street in Cumberland in April 2018 and then moved to the campus of Frostburg State University, where 37 prints were on display at the Stephanie Ann Roper Gallery.

 Previously, I was a member of the Latent Image Workshop, the Maryland Society of Photo Pictorialists, and the National Institutes of Health Camera Club.

 In addition to my photography interests, I'm the editorial consultant for EduQuest, a global team of FDA compliance experts headquartered near Washington, DC.
 I also provide marketing and professional development services through my company, Heavner Communications, LLC.

 Thank you for visiting my website.
-Most of the images you see here are available as signed, limited edition prints; digital wallpapers and screen-savers; note cards, and calendars.
+Most of the images you see here are available as signed, limited edition prints and note cards.
 Contact me for pricing details.

 Also, I've started to post some images on Instagram.
 Follow me @m.heavner.